 This Tarte Tatin recipe is the original apple pie.
 This is very old method from the Tatin sisters in a small French village.
 Not too hard to make, this apple pie is super delicious and a very impressive dessert.

-- granny smith apples - 5 to 6 large, peeled, cored and quartered top to bottom
+- 6 large granny smith apples - peeled, cored and quartered top to bottom

 - Combine flour, sugar and salt in a large bowl and using an electric mixer, mix well.